-Grid drawing is one of the best techniques for getting kids confident about drawing.
+Grid drawing is one of the best methods to get kids confident about drawing.
 Usually the results are good and the process is fun because it feels sort of like you are doing a puzzle.
-And guess what?
-There’s even a little math involved.
-(Just a little; don’t fret.)
-UPDATE!
-I just discovered a site where you can upload a photo, tweak it, and add a grid to it.
-This eliminates the whole math step. so do with this information what you will. 🙂

 Grid drawing is a technique that I learned in college and forgot about, so I was pretty excited when Fen came home from school last week and promptly showed me what she had learned in art class.
 She had me print out a face, and my headshot was the easiest one to find on my computer…

 Then she got to work gridding and drawing.
 When she was finished, she was beaming.
 How cool is it to see your kids really proud of themselves for something?

 The great thing about grid drawing is that it breaks down the subject into small, manageable areas.
 It makes drawing fun, and kids absolutely give their full attention to reproducing what they see in each box.

 After doing a couple of drawings on 8 1/2 x 11″ paper, Fen decided she wanted to try a giant self-portrait, so I pulled out a piece of poster board.
 Big drawing is awesome.
 Big drawing helps kids loosen up, tackle something bigger than life size, and use their brain to translate something they are looking at to a different size onto the paper.